 Companies may increase their share capital through the issuance of shares without preemptive rights in consideration for contributions in kind in the form of shares and/or convertible debt not admitted for trading on the regulated market.
 We believe these authorities generally create liquidity (or expectations of liquidity) for non-public stock and debt instruments.
+Such authorities cannot be granted for a period of time exceeding 26 months.

-We note that pursuant to French law, such authorisations cannot exceed 10% of a company's total share capital.
-However, we evaluate this type of proposal in combination with the other authorities to increase share capital without preemptive rights; if total potential dilution from those proposals exceeds 10%, we will generally recommend voting against this type of authority as well.
+We note that pursuant to French law, such authorisations cannot exceed 10% of a company's total share capital.97 However, we evaluate this type of proposal in combination with the other authorities to increase share capital without preemptive rights; if total potential dilution from those proposals exceeds 10%, we will generally recommend voting against this type of authority as well.

-In the Case of a Securities Exchange Offer84
+In the Case of a Securities Exchange Offer®